Jasper National Park says one caribou herd gone, two others on the brink of local extinction | CBC News

 Campbell says that a project like this in Jasper National Park could result in healthy caribou populations in 10 or 20 years.

-There are multiple reasons for the herds' dwindling populations.
+There are many reasons for the herds' dwindling populations.

 Parks Canada's website says that early park management practices resulted in too many wolves, while trails used for skiing and snowshoeing also made easy access for wolves to prey on the caribou herds.
-Habitat loss as a result of increased wildfires, insect outbreaks and human activity have also contributed to the population.
+Habitat loss as a result of increased wildfires, insect outbreaks and human activity have also contributed to the population decline.

-Campbell says that land-use decisions have also made the national park a less-than-pristine habitat for caribou.
+Land-use decisions have also made the national park a less-than-pristine habitat for caribou, Campbell said.

 "These are mountain caribou, and so for one thing, they need to migrate in the winter to secure foothills areas and unfortunately, in the 20th century we didn't know that," she said.